 Before joining Gibson Dunn, Mr. Bergsieker served as an Assistant United States Attorney in the District of Colorado.
 He coordinated the District’s computer hacking prosecutions, served as its subject matter expert on electronic surveillance law, and investigated and prosecuted a wide range of crimes, including computer intrusions, denial of service attacks, theft of proprietary business information, identity theft, pharmaceutical misbranding, wire fraud, mail fraud, and murder.
 In addition to trying cases before nearly every judge in the District, he led dozens of criminal investigations and argued multiple appeals before the United States Court of Appeals for the Tenth Circuit.
 As a result of Mr. Bergsieker’s work, the United States Attorney awarded him the District’s Distinguished Service Award and the U.S. Attorney’s Award of Excellence.

 Drawing on his experience, Mr. Bergsieker has written and lectured extensively on cybercrime, electronic surveillance, and other cybersecurity and criminal law topics.
-He serves on the Board of Directors of the Faculty of Federal Advocates.
+He serves on the Board of Directors of the Faculty of Federal Advocates, and has been appointed to the Magistrate Judge Merit Selection Panel for the District of Colorado.

 Mr. Bergsieker graduated summa cum laude and Phi Beta Kappa from Princeton University with an A.B. from the Woodrow Wilson School of Public and International Affairs.
-He received his J.D. from Yale Law School, where he served as Comments Editor of the Yale Law Journal and was selected as a civil procedure teaching assistant.
+He received his J.D. from Yale Law School, where he served on the Board of the Yale Law Journal and was selected as a civil procedure teaching assistant.
 After graduating from law school, Mr. Bergsieker clerked for the Honorable David M. Ebel on the United States Court of Appeals for the Tenth Circuit.

 Representative Cybersecurity and Privacy Matters

-- Representing publicly traded e-commerce company in Federal Trade Commission investigation following then-largest-ever data breach.
+- Representing publicly traded e-commerce company in FTC investigation following then-largest-ever data breach.

-- Representing publicly traded healthcare provider in Department of Health and Human Services investigation of potential HIPAA Security Rule violations.
+- Representing multiple publicly traded healthcare providers and payors in Department of Health and Human Services investigations of potential HIPAA violations.

 - Conducting internal investigation for publicly traded retail company regarding electronic exfiltration of sensitive company information in corporate espionage scheme.

-- Advising publicly traded companies in multiple industries—including oil & gas, manufacturing, and recreational industry participants—on development of cyber incident response plan.
+- Advising publicly traded companies in multiple industries—including energy, manufacturing, financial services, and healthcare—on development of cybersecurity incident and data breach response plans.

-- Training information security department employees of publicly traded healthcare company on handling data breach investigations.
+- Training employees of multiple companies on handling data breach investigations.

 - Conducting internal investigation for publicly traded hospitality industry company regarding the unauthorized use of company computer resources for cryptocurrency mining.